Business Owners Life Insurance & Shareholder Protection

 • Succession Planning: Provides funds for remaining shareholders or partners to purchase the deceased's share, ensuring a smooth and orderly transition of ownership.

 • Key Person Protection: While we also offer dedicated Key Person Insurance, certain life insurance policies can be structured to mitigate the financial impact of losing a vital individual whose contributions are crucial to your operations.
+This cover deals with death, but for protection against the financial fallout of a key person suffering a severe non-fatal illness, see our Critical Illness Cover for Business Owners page.

 • Shareholder Protection: Facilitates the orderly transfer of shares, preventing disputes and ensuring the business can continue seamlessly without disruption.